-Essays earning a score of 6 adequately take a position on Mitford's view of the term "muckraker."
-The evidence used is appropriate.
+Essays earning a score of 6 adequately analyze the strategies Sanders uses to develop his perspective about moving.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 take a position on Mitford's view of the term "muckraker."
-These essays may, however, provide uneven, inconsistent, or limited explanations or evidence.
+5 Essays earning a score of 5 analyze the strategies Sanders uses to develop his perspective about moving.
+These essays may, however, provide uneven, inconsistent, or limited explanations.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.